Anonymous UserIT Network Engineer at a tech services company

-Dell Encryption Enterprise is ranked 10th in Endpoint Encryption with 2 reviews while Sophos SafeGuard is ranked 2nd in Endpoint Encryption with 16 reviews.
+Dell Encryption Enterprise is ranked 10th in Endpoint Encryption with 2 reviews while Sophos SafeGuard is ranked 4th in Endpoint Encryption with 16 reviews.
 Dell Encryption Enterprise is rated 8.0, while Sophos SafeGuard is rated 8.2.
 The top reviewer of Dell Encryption Enterprise writes "It has tiered administration and normal features of an encryption tool, but it is tough to manage and deploy and tedious to use for encryption".
 On the other hand, the top reviewer of Sophos SafeGuard writes "An excellent endpoint solution that's easy to setup, very stable, and highly secure".
-Dell Encryption Enterprise is most compared with Microsoft BitLocker and Vormetric Data Security Platform, whereas Sophos SafeGuard is most compared with Microsoft BitLocker, Trend Micro Endpoint Encryption, Cisco AMP for Endpoints, Symantec Endpoint Encryption and ESET Endpoint Encryption.
+Dell Encryption Enterprise is most compared with Microsoft BitLocker, Vormetric Data Security Platform and Dell EMC CloudLink, whereas Sophos SafeGuard is most compared with Microsoft BitLocker, Trend Micro Endpoint Encryption, Cisco Secure Endpoint, Symantec Endpoint Encryption and ESET Endpoint Encryption.
 See our Dell Encryption Enterprise vs. Sophos SafeGuard report.

 See our list of best Endpoint Encryption vendors.

 We monitor all Endpoint Encryption reviews to prevent fraudulent reviews and keep review quality high.
 We do not post reviews by company employees or direct competitors.
 We validate each review for authenticity via cross-reference with LinkedIn, and personal follow-up with the reviewer when necessary.